agoutsmedt/website/content/en/about/publications.md

 **Goutsmedt  A.** (2019) [James Forder, _Macroeconomics and the Phillips Curve Myth_](http://journals.openedition.org/oeconomia/6190). _OEconomia_.
 9(3), 589-594.

-**Goutsmedt  A.** (2017) [Stagflation and the crossroad in macroeconomics: the struggle between structural and New Classical macroeconometrics](https://centredeconomiesorbonne.univ-paris1.fr/documents-de-travail-du-ces/). _Documents de travail du Centre d'Economie de la Sorbonne_.
-2017.43.

 **Goutsmedt  A** (2017) _[The Macroeconomists and Stagflation: Essays on the Transformations of Macroeconomics in the 1970s](https://tel.archives-ouvertes.fr/tel-01806267/document)_.
 Ph.D.
 Dissertation, Université Paris I Panthéon-Sorbonne.

-**Goutsmedt  A.**, Pinzon-Fuchs E., Renault M. and Sergi F. (2015) [Criticizing the Lucas Critique: macroeconometricians’ response to Robert Lucas](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2837766). _Documents de travail du Centre d'Economie de la Sorbonne_.
-2015.59.

 ## **Working papers and ongoing projects**

-**Goutsmedt  A.** (2020) How the Phillips Curve Shaped Economic Expertise: The Debates on the Humphrey-Hawkins Act in the 1970s.
-Working Paper.

-Acosta J., Cherrier B., Claveau F., Fontan C., **Goutsmedt  A.**, and Sergi F. (2020) Six Decades of Economic Research at the Bank of England}.
+**Goutsmedt  A.**, Sergi F., Cherrier B., Acosta J., Fontan C. and Claveau F.,  (2021) [To change or not to change.
+The evolution of forecasting models at the Bank of England (1974-2014)](https://aurelien-goutsmedt.com/media/pdf/models-boe.pdf).
 Working paper.
 Rebuilding Macroeconomics project.

 **Goutsmedt  A.** and Alexandre Truc  (2021) Fostering the European Integration of Economics: an Intellectual and Institutional History of the
 _European Economic Review_.
 Invitation for a _European Economic Review_ special issue on the history of macroeconomics.

+Acosta J., Cherrier B., Claveau F., Fontan C., **Goutsmedt  A.**, and Sergi F. (2020) [Six Decades of Economic Research at the Bank of England](https://aurelien-goutsmedt.com/media/pdf/research-boe.pdf).
+Working paper.
+Rebuilding Macroeconomics project.

+**Goutsmedt  A.** (2020) How the Phillips Curve Shaped Economic Expertise: The Debates on the Humphrey-Hawkins Act in the 1970s.
+Working Paper.

+**Goutsmedt  A.** (2017) [Stagflation and the crossroad in macroeconomics: the struggle between structural and New Classical macroeconometrics](https://centredeconomiesorbonne.univ-paris1.fr/documents-de-travail-du-ces/). _Documents de travail du Centre d'Economie de la Sorbonne_.
+2017.43.

+**Goutsmedt  A.**, Pinzon-Fuchs E., Renault M. and Sergi F. (2015) [Criticizing the Lucas Critique: macroeconometricians’ response to Robert Lucas](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2837766). _Documents de travail du Centre d'Economie de la Sorbonne_.
+2015.59.